Adaptive Hyper-Graph Convolution Network for Skeleton-based Human Action Recognition with Virtual Connections: Introduction

-Conceptually, for a fair comparison, we typically set each hyper-edge to contain only 2 vertices, which is the same as the normal graph.
+An illustration is provided in Figure~\ref{motivation} (b), where the normal graph and hyper-graph are presented to demonstrate their differences in passing the information conveyed by the vertex features.
 In the normal graph convolution, after 2-layer aggregation, the information of the green vertex is spread to 2 other vertices.
-In contrast, in a hyper-graph convolution, the information of the green vertex spreads to 4 vertices including itself, creating an extended receptive field.
-Theoretically, by applying a hyper-graph for modelling joint aggregation on a skeleton, improved efficiency can be obtained during learning the action semantics.
+In contrast, in a hyper-graph convolution, the information of the green vertex spreads to all the vertices, creating an extended receptive field.
+Theoretically, by modelling a skeleton using a hyper-graph for the aggregation of joint information, improved efficiency can be obtained during learning the action semantics.

+However, the key to achieving enhanced information aggregation by hyper-graph convolution lies in the conformity of the hyper-graph structure to the real topology of human action.
+Several studies \cite{HypergraphNN, SHypergraphGCN} attempt to adopt a hyper-graph to model the skeleton topology, mostly based on superficial prior knowledge and an unfounded definition of the structure of hyper-graph.
+Distinguishing our approach from the existing hyper-graph-based methods, we design an adaptive solution for constructing the hyper-graph with virtual connections.
+It can construct a Non-uniform hyper-graph specific to each individual action type.